 If you have wedged a door open there is a high chance that your insurer will refuse to pay for damages.
 Let us now look at how you can legally keep a fire door open.

 Using Hard Wired Fire Door Retainers

 Hard wired fire door retainers see use all over the world.
 They are good for modern buildings as they offer a direct connection to the building’s fire detection system.
-The biggest manufacturer in the UK of hard-wired fire door retainers is Geofire.
+The biggest manufacturer of these in the UK is Geofire.